Hexagon/croner/README.md

 ## Why another javascript cron implementation

-Because the existing ones isn't good enough.
-They have serious bugs, use bloated dependencies, does not work in all environments and/or just doesn't work as expected.
+Because the existing ones aren't good enough.
+They have serious bugs, use bloated dependencies, do not work in all environments and/or just don't work as expected.

 Benchmark at 2022-02-01: